guniv/CoolerControl-Docker/setup.md

 ### "Unable to set PWM value" and/or fan not staying on curve

 If CoolerControl is encountering this error or the fans won't stay at a speed to match the set curve, the system's BIOS settings may be interfering with CoolerControl.
-The fix will vary from BIOS to BIOS but it is recommended to set the system fans at full speed.
+The fix will vary from BIOS to BIOS but it is recommended to set the system fans at full speed in the system BIOS.